Step 1: Choosing Classes

-View the current schedule online for Fall 2025 here: Schedule of Classes.
+View the schedule online for Fall 2026 here as a reference: Schedule of Classes.
 Graduate courses begin at level 500 and higher.
 The TENTATIVE schedule in spring for future planning is here, but know that the instructor or class may change in the future.

 Students are covered up to 12 units of tuition per semester.
 If more units are needed, such as an overload, a petition with the department will be required to filled out for additional tuition payment.
 Contact Jennifer Vo (jennivo@usc.edu) if an overload is needed.

-• Once the courses are decided for this Fall 2025, email Jennifer Vo (jennivo@usc.edu) from your USC email with the following information:
+If you are unable to use the link due to delayed USC registration, you can instead email Jennifer Vo (jennivo@usc.edu) from your USC email with the following information:

-Email this information by May 2nd, 2025, which will save a seat for a class (d-clearance) before the classes get full.
-Officially registration begins on June 1, 2025, which is the date newly admitted students can register.
+This information is due by May 1st, 2026, which will save a seat for a class (d-clearance) before the classes get full.
+Official registration begins on June 2, 2026, which is the date newly admitted students can register.
 International students will need to make an appointment with the Office of International Service before registering.
 Refer to the “Additional Steps for International Students”.

 IMPORTANT NOTE: When registering, opt out of the “tuition refund insurance” when prompted.
 The department does not cover this optional tuition service.